acdh-oeaw/VELD_example_repos/README.md

 It is recommended to go through the repos in order by their numbers as they increase with complexity and are related by forming an overarching ETL task.

+### Write your own velds

+#TODO
+- desribe mapping issue when host side does not exist
+- recommend docker user creation inside container to avoid root execution